arcionlabs/arcion-docs/content/docs/source-setup/MySQL.md

         <your_table_name>:
     ```
-For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")
+For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference").

 ## VI.
 Setup Extractor Configuration

 For real-time replication, you must create a heartbeat table in the source MySQL

-1. Create a heartbeat table in the catalog/schema you are going to replicate with the following DDL
+1. Create a heartbeat table in the catalog/schema you are going to replicate with the following DDL:
    ```SQL
    CREATE TABLE "<user_database>"."replicate_io_cdc_heartbeat"(
      "timestamp" BIGINT NOT NULL,